crawlbase/proxycrawl-node/README.md

 ## Leads API Usage

 Initialize with your Leads API token and call the `getFromDomain` method.
-You can get your ProxyCrawl free token [from here](https://proxycrawl.com/signup).

 ```javascript
 const api = new LeadsAPI({ token: 'YOUR_TOKEN' });